FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * http://anilpunjabi.tumblr.com/post/25948339235/ruby-and-rails-interview-questions-and-answers

 [[↑] Back to top](#ruby-on-rails)
 ### Explain the difference between Page, Action, Fragment, Low-Level, SQL caching types.
-(Expert)

 Rails provides a set of caching features out of the box.
 * **Page caching** is a Rails mechanism which allows the request for a generated page to be fulfilled by the webserver (i.e. Apache or NGINX) without having to go through the entire Rails stack.